The Great Migration Of Wildebeests In Tanzania

 The crossing of the Mara River is certainly to be considered the most spectacular and cruel moment of the Great Migration.
 The divided herds approaching the river attracted by an irresistible instinct.

-One sees clearly observing them in their approach who are aware of being in front of a great danger.
+One sees clearly observing them in their approach who are aware of being in front of great danger.

 Often they spend hours if not days before the herd decides to dive into the river.